manolo-lolo/bayesian-self-localization/README.md

-# Bayesian Self-localization
+# Robot self-localization using hidden Markov and Bayesian probability model
-Machine learning project about a robot that self-localizes in a 1d world
+Machine learning project about a robot that infers its own position in a 1d world

 # Overview
 The robot knows a map of the world it is living in: